Home Chemistry Substance Chlorine Dioxide

 • It is used to disinfect the water that flows through cooling towers.

 In 1956, chlorine dioxide was introduced on a large scale for disinfection of drinking water.
 It was primarily used for removing inorganic components such as manganese and iron.
 It has no taste or odor in water and destroys taste or odor-producing phenolic compounds.
-In drinking water treatment, chlorine dioxide acts as a disinfectant and oxidizing agent.
+In drinking water treatment, ClO2 acts as a disinfectant and oxidizing agent.

 • It is a powerful disinfectant for several types of bacteria and viruses.
 It helps to prevent the growth of bacteria in municipal water supply systems.

 • It should be active against biofilm in the water distribution system.
 Biofilm is a protective layer of pathogenic microorganisms which does not defeat by most common water disinfectants.
-It has the ability to destroy or kill pathogenic microorganisms layer.
+It has the ability to destroy or kill the pathogenic microorganisms layer.

-Side effects
+Side Effects